Ever wonder what a Certified Management Account is and what it actually takes to earn your own CMA certification?

 Thankfully there are several more options available now, like CMA Exam Academy which features one-on-one coaching, video tutorials and mock exams (to name a few) to help your CMA test prep.

-Sounds easier said than done, but understanding how to find a review course for you and becoming familiar with the exam format can be helpful.
+Sounds easier said than done, but understanding how to find the best CMA review course for you and becoming familiar with the exam format can be helpful.

 Which brings me to…